akostrik/stage_telegram_python/README.md

 `The trust coefficient of a channel` is a number in the interval [0 … 100]

 The application executes 2 OpenAI requests par message and O(K) MongoDB requests par message, where K is the number of followed channels.
-Besides, it executes contanstly MongoDB requests in order to integrate immediately a new channel added by the user.
+Besides, it executes contantly MongoDB requests in order to integrate immediately a new channel added by the user.

 ## `Server 1` in python details
 The `Server 1` is written in Python, because:
-- Python is well adapted to [data science projects](https://en.wikipedia.org/wiki/Data_science) because of its [specilised libraries](https://datascientest.com/top-10-des-librairies-python-pour-un-data-scientist) like `telethon`, `DateTime`, `requests`, `pymongo`, `openai`
+- Python is well adapted to [data science projects](https://en.wikipedia.org/wiki/Data_science) because of its [specialised libraries](https://datascientest.com/top-10-des-librairies-python-pour-un-data-scientist) like `telethon`, `DateTime`, `requests`, `pymongo`, `openai`
-- it is a rather easy language (partly becauseof its easy syntax)
+- it is a rather easy language (partly because of its easy syntax)

 ## `Server 2` in node.js details
 [Node.js](https://nodejs.org/en/about), an asynchronous event-driven JavaScript runtime environment and library, runs the application outside of the client’s web browser.
 No function in node.js directly performs I/O, so the process never blocks [^10].
-Besides, MongoDB site provides [detailes examples](https://www.mongodb.com/docs/drivers/node/current/usage-examples/
+Besides, the MongoDB site provides [detailed examples](https://www.mongodb.com/docs/drivers/node/current/usage-examples/
 ) of node.js usage.
 So node.js matches well to deal with MongoDB, though there are also many [other possibilities](https://www.mongodb.com/docs/drivers/) to do it.

 `Server 2` uses [Express](https://expressjs.com/) framework to: